 A cup of coffee here.
 A sandwich there.
 A tank of gas and—poof!
 That’s the end of it.

 When people get a monetary reward from your incentive program, it has a tendency to disappear in the same unremarkable way.
-This doesn't mean that there isn't a time and a place for monetary incentives, but to have a strong impact these days, you can't expect cash to cut it—tangible awards are key.
+This doesn't mean that there isn't a time and a place for monetary incentives, but according to the CPD Standards Office, you’ve got to consider whether the cash sums are high enough to justify a change in attitude; otherwise you could end up causing more stress in the workplace as employees push themselves to meet targets to achieve these.
+Always make sure the outcome will justify the means.
+To have a strong impact these days, you can't expect cash to cut it—tangible awards are key.

 What Are Tangible Rewards?